 Planning to play sports?
 Concordia University Chicago has many options for athletes.
 See them all and learn more about life at Concordia University Chicago on the Student Life page.

-Let's take a closer look at each of these factors to get a clearer idea of what Concordia University Chicago offers and if it might be a good fit for you.
+Let's take a closer look at these areas to get a clearer view of what Concordia University Chicago offers and if it could be the right college for you.

-Out of all the first-year, full-time undergrads who start at Concordia University Chicago, around 62% return for the next year.
-Around 47% of students who started at Concordia University Chicago earn their Bachelor's degrees within six years.
+Approximately 59% of first-year, full-time undergrads who start at Concordia University Chicagoare still enrolled their sophomore year.
+Around 42% of students who started at Concordia University Chicago earn their Bachelor's degrees within six years.
 Compare this to the average six-year graduation rate for colleges and universities in the U.S., which is around 61% for public schools and 67% for private.

 If Concordia University Chicago seems like a school you want to apply to, click the heart button to save it to your college list.

-Concordia University Chicago is located in the suburban setting of River Forest, Illinois, less than an hour from Chicago.
+Concordia University Chicago is located in the suburban setting of River Forest, Illinois, in the suburbs of Chicago.

 If you want to see Concordia University Chicago for yourself, plan a visit.
 The best way to reach campus is to take Interstate 290 to River Forest, or book a flight to the nearest airport, O'Hare International.